 Kay Johnson MBE

-Her PhD will explore how fresh local produce can be made affordable to people on low incomes without farmers, producers, animals and the environment bearing the cost.
+Kay believes in Food Fairness For All and is currently doing a PhD which explores how fresh local produce can be made affordable to people on low incomes without farmers, producers, animals and the environment bearing the cost.

 A proud Lancashire lass with experience working in mental health and the charity sectors, she is passionate about social issues and affecting change on a local level.
 Ruby has a keen interest in the correlation between good nutrition and improving mental wellbeing.

-Nik is a trained chef, who started volunteering with the Larder when we started our Cooking For Our Community meals.
+Nik is a trained chef, who started volunteering with the Larder when we started our Cooking For Our Community meals in April 2020.

 She is currently studying BSc Nutritional Sciences at Manchester Metropolitan University with a strong interest to pursue a career in nutrition.
 Leah is particularly interested in childhood nutrition.

 In her spare time, she enjoys adapting recipes and cooks nutritious meals for her family.
 Leah enjoys listening to podcasts about nutrition, exercise, wellbeing and sustainability.

 Chryssa joined the Larder in March 2018.
 She grew up in Greece, where her grandparents were farmers and her father was a chef.
 She achieved qualifications in economics while pursuing a career in hospitality and catering.

 Alison has been with The Larder since 2015, following seven years as a Community Nutrition Officer at Preston City Council.
 Her years in health and nutrition have included advising breastfeeding mums and running an independent health food shop.

 Although Alison now says she has retired, we still consider her a massive part of Team Larder